 Seventy-nine looks weaved around the Versace spring-summer catwalk last week Friday.
 One of the biggest surprises surprises of the show was Dua Lipa.
 Not only did she make her catwalk debut, but she opened and closed the show.
 The last time I recall this happening was in 2005 with Daria Werbowy.
 The honours were bestowed upon Dua for the night as she graced the speakers, sonically heating the catwalk.

 As one would expect from Versace, the La Medusa Bags were on full display.
 Secondly, the use of silk patterns on the foulards was mesmerising.
-It seems as though history does repeat itself.
+History does repeat itself.
 We’re seeing Donatella repeat styles from the fall-winter 2021 show.

 Interestingly enough, there has been much controversy around covered heads in public.
-Donatella is in full support of the movement for women to wear headscarves in public.
-The Versace brand has been incorporating this into their show for a few seasons now, as has Dior.
+Donatella fully supports the movement for women to wear headscarves in public.
+The Versace brand has been incorporating this into their show for a few seasons, as has Dior.

 The most prominent faces in fashion always make an appearance in Versace shows.
 Firstly, Naomi Campbell made her return to the Versace catwalk this season.
 She walked closely behind Imaan Hammam, Cara Taylor and Rianne van Rompaey.
 The latter three models have been heating the runway this season.

 Anok Yai, Emily Ratajkowski, Adut Akech, Precious Lee, and Mona Tougaard were also in attendance.
 Many models wore two outfits in this year’s show.
 The clear standouts were outfits worn by Dua and Gigi.
-Surprisingly, Bella Hadid, Kendall Jenner and Kaia Gerber were not in attendance.
+Surprisingly, Bella Hadid, Kendall Jenner and Kaia Gerber were absent.

 Sama is the Editor in Chief of SSEDITORIAL Magazine.
 She currently oversees the creative direction of the magazine after ending her role as Runway Director to develop the SSEDITORIAL RUNWAY division.
 When Sama is not leading the team.
 She likes to contribute, primarily to the high fashion section of the magazine.